 Thank you for your interest in learning more about how you can address hunger and food insecurity in your community and beyond.
-In 2020, the COVID-19 pandemic made these issues even more acute across the nation and around the world.
+The COVID-19 pandemic has made these issues even more acute across the nation and around the world.

-According to Feeding America, it is estimated that 50 million people will face hunger in the U.S. as a direct result of COVID-19 - including more than 17 million children.
+According to Feeding America, COVID-19 may lead to 50 million people facing hunger in the U.S. during 2020 - including more than 17 million children.
 Hunger has no limit and touches every community, including your own.